metalama/Metalama.Documentation/content/conceptual/aspects/templates/template-dynamic-code.md

 Console.WriteLine( "p = " + meta.Target.Parameters["p"].Value );
 ```

+> [!WARNING]
+> Due to the limitations of the C# language, you cannot use extension methods on the right part of a dynamic expression.
+In this case, you must call the extension method in the traditional way, by specifying its type name on the left and passing the dynamic expression as an argument.
+An alternative approach is to cast the dynamic expression to a specified type if it is well-known.

 ### Example: dynamic member

 In the following aspect, the logging aspect uses `meta.This`, which returns a `dynamic` object, to access the type being enhanced.
 The aspect assumes that the target type defines a field named `_logger` and that the type of this field has a method named `WriteLine`.